Health and Safety Excellence program: Topic requirements

 Once your business has identified the above, you will compare or benchmark these measurements against:

-- your industry (access this information from the WSIB's online services portal) to compare your injuries against your industry average)
+• your industry (access this information from the WSIB's online services portal) to compare your injuries to your industry average)

-Results of the monitoring, measuring and analysis should be used to take actions to continually improve your occupational health and safety management system.
+Results of the monitoring, measurement and analysis should be used to take actions to continually improve your health and safety management system.

-The results of these measurements must be recorded and communicated with interested workplace parties.
+The results of these evaluations must be recorded and communicated with interested workplace parties.

 Review health and safety trends